xmfbit/gtest-VisualStudio-CMake-example/README.md

       | gtest-1.6.0  -- gtest library which has been downloaded

 ## How to use
-This example focuses integrated gtest with Visual Studio using CMake.
-So I assume that you are in Windows OS.
+This example focuses on integrating gtest with Visual Studio using CMake.
+So I assume that you are using Windows OS.
 You need to use 'cmake-gui' to configure and generate Visual Studio solution for the project.
-You can choose whether build unit-test when doing configuration (set 'test' ON or OFF).
+You can choose whether to build unit-test when doing configuration (set 'test' ON or OFF).

 Then open the sln file and build the project.
-To verify that you have successfully build the unit-test, choose 'unit-test' as the start-up item and just press 'Ctrl + F5'.
+To verify that you have successfully built the unit-test, choose 'unit-test' as the start-up item and just press 'Ctrl + F5'.

 ## Acknowledgement
-When I try to complete this example project, I received much help from @dmonopoly, whose repo is [gtest-cmake-example](https://github.com/dmonopoly/gtest-cmake-example/pull/6) and @weliveindetail, who solved the MSVC's linkage problem.
+When I tried to complete this example project, I received much help from @dmonopoly, whose repo is [gtest-cmake-example](https://github.com/dmonopoly/gtest-cmake-example/pull/6) and @weliveindetail, who solved the MSVC's linkage problem.
 Thanks!